TODAY Tom Das speaking at Awake in Stillness Conference 4.30pm UK time

 It should be emphasised that understanding what is written in this post is NOT a prerequisite for realisation – see my personal note below for an example of this.
 This information is just provided for those who are interested, as it can be very helpful for some.
 Even if we disagree with this post, all we have to do is lovingly turn within and discover our own true nature, and then the truth (or falsehood) of this will be discovered for our self, first-hand 🙏

 Ramana cautions us not to spend time arguing whether or not the world exists or does not exist in realisation and rather our time is better spent in turning inwards in surrender and devotional self-enquiry.
 This entire teaching can become a distraction.
-Let us remember what Sri Ramana writes in Ulladu Narpadu, verse 34:
+Let us remember what Sri Ramana writes in Ulladu Narpadu, verses 3 and 34:

 34. The natural and true Reality forever resides in the Heart of all.
 Not to realise It there and stay in It but to quarrel ‘It is’, ‘It is not’, ‘It has form’, ‘It has not form’, ‘It is one’, ‘It is two’, ‘It is neither’, this is the mischief of maya.